Arthur Maulet: New York Jets

 On January 29, 2019, Maulet signed a reserve/future contract with the New York Jets.

 In Week 3 against the New England Patriots, Maulet recovered a fumble by punt returner Gunner Olszewski in the endzone for a touchdown as the Jets lost 30-14.
 He was waived on October 15 and re-signed to the practice squad.
 He was promoted to the active roster on October 30.

 Maulet re-signed with the Jets on May 6, 2020.
 He was placed on injured reserve on September 22, 2020 with a groin injury.
 He was activated on October 31.

 In Week 11 against the Los Angeles Chargers, Maulet recorded his first career sack on Justin Herbert during the 34–28 loss.

 Pittsburgh Steelers

 The Pittsburgh Steelers signed Maulet to a one-year contract on May 7, 2021.

 On March 14, 2022, Maulet signed a two-year contract extension with the Steelers.

+Maulet was released on May 10, 2023.

+Baltimore Ravens

+The Baltimore Ravens signed Maulet to a one-year contract on July 25, 2023.
+He played in 14 games with three starts as a slot corner and blitzer, recording 37 tackles, five passes defensed, and one interception.

+On March 19, 2024, Maulet signed a two-year contract extension with the Ravens.
+He was placed on injured reserve on August 27 due to a knee injury.
+He was activated on October 22.
+He was placed on injured reserve again on November 30 due to calf and knee injuries.
+Maulet was released by the Ravens on March 12, 2025.

+Houston Texans

+On July 23, 2025, Maulet signed with the Houston Texans.
+He was released on August 26 as part of final roster cuts.

+Detroit Lions

+On October 8, 2025, Maulet signed with the Detroit Lions practice squad.
+He was promoted to the active roster on October 20.

+On October 20, 2025, in a 24-9 win against the Tampa Bay Buccaneers, playing in an injury depleted Lions secondary, he took the ball from Buccaneers tight end Cade Otton for his fifth career interception.